The Trust aims to provide an open place where the public can enjoy quiet, peaceful pursuits in a rural environment.

 Secretary and Registered Office:

 The Whitlingham Charitable Trust is a company limited by guarantee and registered with the Registrar of Companies.
-Its company secretary is David Harris, Yare House, 62-64 Thorpe Road, Norwich, NR1 1RY which is also the company's registered office.
+Its company secretary is Rob Rogers, Yare House, 62-64 Thorpe Road, Norwich, NR1 1RY which is also the company's registered office.